 A personal wellness plan is a regimen of activities determined through self-assessment to achieve specific goals in each of the seven dimensions of wellness.
 The foundation of an effective personal wellness plan is balance.

 For some people, taking care of their personal wellness comes naturally.
 For others, designing and carrying out a personal wellness plan may require a more intentional approach with increased effort and structure.
 What your personal wellness plan looks like is entirely dependent on how well you know yourself, your circumstances and your capabilities.
+As an employer, you can also implement a wellness program to help your employees on their personal wellness journey, this investment in the employee experience will also really help improve employee engagement.
+Often companies get started on this path by implementing a biometric screening program to inform their employees about their health, and moving on towards implementing specific types of employee benefits to help employees on their personal wellness journey (wellness challenges are popular wellness benefit)

 Although the activities and goals of each individual’s personal wellness plan should be unique, they should always include all seven dimensions of wellness.
 As we mentioned earlier in this article, all seven areas work together to create a healthy, balanced life.
 When one dimension of wellness is struggling or getting more attention, it can impact the health of other areas and your overall well-being.